4 Ways you can Repurpose Video Content

-Learning how to repurpose video content in our opinion, should be a priority.
-There are a few reasons for this; saves you time, constant funnel of ideas, and helps you reach a variety of platforms in no time.
-You see, we get it – many people when asked their goals in network marketing it’s to achieve time freedom.
-And yet, far too often we hear stories of people working their business endlessly (which in hindsight congrats to your commitment) but, it’s no fun when time with loved ones, or yourself, suffers.
+I get it – many people, when asked about their goals in network marketing, it’s to achieve time freedom.
+And yet, far too often, we hear stories of people working their business endlessly (which, in hindsight, congrats to your commitment), but it’s no fun when time with loved ones, or yourself, suffers.

-So, in today’s post we are going to focus on how to repurpose video content; past videos and ones you will continue to create.
+So, in today’s post, I will focus on how to repurpose video content, past videos and ones you will continue to create.

-Video is Great but Lifespan can be Short
+Live Video is Great, but Lifespan can be Short.

 What we know to be true is that video content is the highest converting content on social media.
 There are so many advantages to video;

-- Video builds trust and credibility.
-It shows you as a real person, relatable, allows your personality to shine through.
+→ Video builds trust and credibility.
+It shows you as a real person, relatable, and allows your personality to shine through.

-- Videos increase engagement and shares.
-Check this out; 92% of mobile users will share videos with others.
-Whether it be on their own pages, group pages or even in messenger.
+→ Videos increase engagement and shares.
+Check this out; 92% of mobile users will share videos with others, whether on their pages, group pages or even on messenger.

-… we could go on but the point is, video is the real deal.
+… I could go on, but the point is, video is the real deal.

 But, there’s a downfall (sort of).
-Let’s assume you’ve spent time planning for your live video (we believe everyone should, notes n’ all!) … You’ve spent time putting everything together, going Live and following the video replying to comments, etc. But, then what?
+Let’s assume you’ve spent time planning for your live video (I believe everyone should, notes n’ all!) … You’ve spent time putting everything together, going Live and following the video replying to comments, etc.

-Regardless of which video platform you are using (Facebook, Facebook Stories, or Instagram Stories) the video either 1) disappears after 24 hours or 2) it just stops appearing on the newsfeed and it’s ‘gone’.
+Regardless of which video platform you use (Facebook, Facebook Stories, or Instagram Stories), the video either 1) disappears after 24 hours or 2) it just stops appearing on the newsfeed anymore.

 So, how can you increase the lifespan?
 What else can you do with the content?

-First here’s a pretty cool fact.
-And, helps exemplify why we are insistent on creating content consistently.
 It’s called the Pareto Principle.
-80% of your results in your business, will come from 20% of your content.
+80% of your results in your business will come from 20% of your content.
 What did this tell you?
-We can tell you what it says to us …
+I can tell you what it says to me …

-Creating content (we have a whole post on that here), consistently, will increase your reach, engagement and variety of ways that your audience can relate to you.
-Now, we recognize one of the hardest things people have with social media is creating content.
-And although we’re not here today to talk about new content … when you learn how to repurpose video content, one video can provide you with a handful of posts.
+Now, I recognize that creating content is one of the hardest things people have with social media.
+And although I’m not here today to talk about new content … when you learn how to repurpose video content, one video can provide you with a handful of posts.

-Now, wouldn’t it be great to do the work once, and have it provide you with content for days!
-And, be able to add it to different platforms with little to no effort?
-Of course it would be!
-And, what we love about this is …
+Wouldn’t it be great to do the work once and have it provide you with content for days?
+Oh, and add it to different platforms with little to no effort?
+Of course, it would be!

 Side Note: Time is of the essence.
-You need to value it more than anything else.
+It would be best if you valued it more than anything else.

-We encourage this because social media platforms prefer original versus shared content.
-We assume it’s because they do not want you taking their audience to other platforms.
-And, we get it.
-And, so to avoid taking hit in the algorithm game, upload it organically to whichever platform you are using.
+I encourage this because social media platforms prefer original versus shared content.
+I assume it’s because they do not want you taking their audience to other platforms (a safe assumption).
+So to avoid taking a hit in the algorithm game, upload it organically to whichever medium you use.

-For the purposes of today’s post, we will focus on the original video being on Facebook.
-Then, how to take that Facebook Video and repurpose it 4 different ways.
+For today’s post, I will focus on the original video being on Facebook.
+Then, how to take that Facebook Video and repurpose it in 4 different ways.

 #1 Repurpose Video Content to a Text Post

 You’ve created a solid video.
-It’s jam packed with value, tips, tricks and all things in between.
-Now, your video has started to run its course and the viewership is slowing right now.
-Let’s assume you shared 5 of your best hair care tips, right?
-You’ve made notes because that’s important … chances are you’ve even done some research too.
+It’s jam-packed with value, tips, tricks, and everything in between.
+Unfortunately, your video has started to run its course, and the viewership is slowing.
+Let’s assume you shared 5 of your best hair care tips.
+You’ve made notes because that’s important; you’ve even researched.

 Content repurposed in no time.

-And … you can use this same text post on other platforms as well (if you have a few extra minutes).
-Consider sharing it to places like Medium or LinkedIn Publishing even.
-And please, this is not to add more to your plate – do not recreate the text post – you are solely grabbing that content and pasting it there, and publishing it.
+PLEASE note, this is not to add more to your plate – do not recreate the text post – you are solely grabbing that content and pasting it there and publishing it.

 #2 Repurpose Video Content to Instagram

-There are 2 avenues you can take here;
+There are two avenues you can take here;

-- Use the same image you created for your text post, and add a fun caption that invites your audience to check out the video (can say things like link in bio).
+→ Use the exact image you created for your next post, and add a fun caption that invites your audience to check out the video (can say things like a link in bio).

-Additionally, if you have some extra moments consider adding relevant hashtags to your video.
+Additionally, if you have a few extra moments consider adding relevant hashtags to your video.
 A great site (and another way to save time) is TagBlender.
-This website will show you a variety of categories to choose from and give you the top hashtags for that topic.
-Simply copy and paste them into your status or comment section and Boom!
+This website will show you various categories and give you the topics’ top hashtags.
+Copy and paste them into your status or comment section, and Boom!

 #3 Repurpose Video Content to Pinterest

-Warning & Disclaimer: Pinterest can send a whole ton of people down the rabbit hole.
-Do yourself a favor and commit to spending no additional time on this platform other than posting the content, deal?
-We know there are some of you reading this who can relate without question, right?
+Warning & Disclaimer: Pinterest can send many people down the rabbit hole.
+Do yourself a favor and commit to spending no additional time on this platform other than posting the content; deal?
+I know there are some of you reading this who can relate without question, right?

 Remember that image you created for your Facebook or Instagram Post?
 Well, guess what?
-You are going to take that exact same image, and caption and upload it to Pinterest.
+You will take that same image and caption and upload it to Pinterest.

-Fun Fact: Pinterest is among one of the most use search engines next to Google and YouTube.
+Fun Fact: Pinterest is among one of the most used search engines next to Google and YouTube.

-HelloSociety Blog posted recently these facts that we know, will. interest you;
+HelloSociety Blog posted facts that I think will interest you;

-- 49% purchased 5 or more products they pinned
+→ 49% purchased five or more products they pinned

 1) Upload the Graphic and add your caption